Plant Goals Glossary + Care Tips

 Pot

 If a plant vessel on our website is listed as a pot, this means it has drainage and you can plant your plants right into it.
-If your pot has drainage but does not come with a drip tray, you can purchase a clay saucer or vinyl drip tray to match the size.
+If your pot has drainage but does not come with a drip tray, any plate/saucer (clay is best) can work as a drip tray!

 Potcover